Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 }
 ```

 It gets the job done, but the merge function is quadratic in running time since it copies lists when it subscripts like `x[-1]` and `y[-1]` and when it combines the results in the recursive calls.
-We can make a slightly more complicated function that does the merging in linear time using a iterative approach rather than a recursive:
+We can make a slightly more complicated function that does the merging in linear time using an iterative approach rather than a recursive:

 ```{r}
 merge_lists <- function(x, y) {